zebrunner/carina/docs/configuration.md

 ```

 ### Environment specific configuration
 In some cases, it is required to support multiple environments for testing.
 Let's assume we have STAG and PROD environments which have different application URLs.
-In this case, we need to specify the following properties in _config.properties:
+In this case, we need to specify the following properties in **_config.properties**:
 ```
 env=PROD
 STAG.url=http://stag-app-server.com